solhint-community/solhint-community/docs/rules/naming/var-name-mixedcase.md

 ## Description
-Variable name must be in mixedCase.
+Identifier name must be in mixedCase.

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Default to warn.